[Adventure around fonts 1st] "sakana bacca" is Chikushi!

 ――So it's finally time for us.

-Watanabe: Regarding “sakana bacca,” when we decided on the brand concept in November 2014, we established a regulation that the Japanese typeface should not use anything other than Tsukushi Gothic.
-It is still ongoing.
+Watanabe: When we decided on the brand concept for "sakana bacca" in November 2014, we established a regulation that we would not use any Japanese fonts other than TsukuGo.
+This rule continues to this day.

-Watanabe: I think it's important to keep doing the same in branding, so I think I will continue to use Tsukushi Gothic.
+Watanabe: I think it's important to continue doing the same thing in branding, so I think we'll continue using TsukuGo.

 The "sakana bacca" brand logo is designed by Mr. Watanabe himself, based on a European font called Rotis.
 It is said that the brand logo has the image of a fish jumping.